Matched Savings Program (IDA)

 Research, and our own measured outcomes, confirm that individuals with lower incomes can save, that they can accumulate assets and maintain them, and that public policies and resources can effectively promote this.
 IDAs are financial tools that help to connect poor and unbanked Americans to the financial mainstream, providing exposure to a broader range of tools, products, and information for building wealth (The ASPEN Institute – Economic Opportunities Program, 2003).

-There are three program requirements to participate in the IDA program:
+There are four program requirements to participate in the IDA program:

 - Must be 18 years of age or older

-- Check income guidelines below; income earned must be from a current employer, unemployment, Social Security (Retirement) or SSDI (Social Security Disability Income), and
+- Check income guidelines below; income earned must be from a current employer, or Social Security (Retirement)

 Participants must meet yearly income restrictions determined by family size.